-This week I’ve been seeing a post bounce around Facebook warning about a possible predator/cosplayer who is apparently scaring other cosplayers by being aggressive in his communications to the point where he’s even threatened to kill.
-Being dressed in a Nazi uniform, I’m sure is no help.
+This week I’ve been seeing a post bounce around Facebook warning about a possible predator/cosplayer who is apparently scaring other cosplayers by being aggressive in his communications, to the point where he’s even threatened to kill.
 So with it being con season I thought I’d touch on the subject of staying safe at these public events.
-Many years ago, my wife was assaulted at gun point and lived to tell about it.
-For this reason among many others, we’ve been students of the martial arts for some years now so this is a big deal to us.
-I love to teach kids how to stay safe and do it 3 times a week for this reason.
+Many years ago, my wife was assaulted at gun point by three men and lived to tell about it.
+For this reason among many others, we’ve become students of the martial arts.
+I’m a 4th degree black belt.
+My daughter is a 3rd degree and my wife recently got her first.
+All three of us hold the title of “Sensei” and teach on a regular basis. .

 So how would you stay safe at a Steampunk Con or any other con for that matter?